bklimt/chrome_bug/README.md

 chrome_bug
 ==========

-Code to generate an 8-bit movie.
+Code to generate an 8-bit movie, written about 2009.
 Specifically, it generated https://www.youtube.com/watch?v=a_Qey4Ae72M